Prapthi564/AIW-Azure-Virtual-Desktop/10-Security Modules.md

 ### Estimated Duration: 50 Minutes

-## **Scenario**
+## Lab Scenario

 Contoso wants its resources to be secure and protected from any kind of unethical activities.
 So Contoso wants to enable Multi-factor authentication (MFA) for session login.
 You will guide Contoso to set up MFA for sign-ins.

-## **Overview**

-In this lab, We'll be enabling Multi-Factor authentication, Multi-factor authentication is a process where a user is prompted during the sign-in process for an additional form of identification, which increases the level of security.
+In this lab, you will be enabling Multi-Factor authentication, Multi-factor authentication is a process where a user is prompted during the sign-in process for an additional form of identification, which increases the level of security.

+## Lab Objectives

+In this lab, you will complete the following exercises:

+- Exercise 1: Setup Multi-Factor Authentication (MFA)

+- Exercise 2: Creating Conditional Access Policy
+- Exercise 3: Screen Capture Protection
+- Exercise 4: App Locker

 ## Exercise 1: Setup Multi-Factor Authentication (MFA)